-The rest of the world account covers transactions between resident and non-resident institutional units as well as the related stocks of assets and liabilities where relevant.3 v.
+The rest of the world account covers transactions between resident and non-resident institutional units as well as the related stocks of assets and liabilities where relevant.

+v.
 Household sector

-The household sector consist of individuals or groups of individuals as consumers and as entrepreneurs producing market goods as well as financial and non-financial services (market producers) provided that the production of goods and services is not by separate entities treated as quasi-corporations.4 Households also include individuals or groups of individuals as producers of goods and non-financial services for exclusively own final use.5 vi.
-Market producer vii.
-Non-market producer
+The household sector consist of individuals or groups of individuals as consumers and as entrepreneurs producing market goods as well as financial and non-financial services (market producers) provided that the production of goods and services is not by separate entities treated as quasi-corporations.
+Households also include individuals or groups of individuals as producers of goods and non-financial services for exclusively own final use.

+vi.
+Market producer